uaf-math/calc1/week1-ALEKS.md

 	* [in person](https://aleks-testing-new.youcanbook.me/)
 	* [distance](https://ecampus.uaf.edu/exam-services/)

-3. By Monday, September 5, complete 90% of your ALEKS pie **or** spend at least 5 hours in the ALEKS Learning Mode.
+3. By Monday, September 5, complete 90% of your ALEKS pie **OR** spend at least 5 hours in the ALEKS Learning Mode.
 Completion of the ALEKS pie / Learning Mode requirement will count as the first homework of the semester.

 4. Take a proctored ALEKS assessment that will count as Quiz 1 by
 	* Tuesday 6 September (in person)